rdiez/Tools/Background/README.txt

-background.sh version 2.4
+background.sh version 2.5
 Copyright (c) 2011-2014 R. Diez - Licensed under the GNU AGPLv3

 This tool runs the given process with a low priority under a combination of ('time' + 'tee') commands and displays a visual notification when finished.

-The visual notification consists of a transient desktop taskbar indication (if command 'notify-send' is installed) and a permanent modal message box.
-If you are sitting in front of the screen, the taskbar notification should catch your attention, even if the dialog box remains hidden beneath other windows.
-Should you miss the notification, the dialog box remains there until manually closed.
+The visual notification consists of a transient desktop taskbar indication (if command 'notify-send' is installed) and a permanent message box (a window that pops up).
+If you are sitting in front of the screen, the taskbar notification should catch your attention, even if the message box remains hidden beneath other windows.
+Should you miss the notification, the message box remains there until manually closed.
+If your desktop environment makes it hard to miss notifications, you can disable the message box, see ENABLE_POP_UP_MESSAGE_BOX_NOTIFICATION in the script's source code.

 This tool is useful in the following scenario:
 - You need to run a long process, such as copying a large number of files or recompiling a big software project.